PictureElement/yatl/README.md

 ## Todo

 1. Checkmark synchronization issues.
-2. Replace alerts with MUI snackbars
+2. Replace alerts with MUI snackbars.
 3. Use React Context to pass data related to authentication through the component tree and keeps things DRY.
-4. Implement a route to reset your password and a route to update profile (email and password)
+4. Implement a route to reset your password and a route to update profile (email and password).
+5. Add theme toggle to login and signup routes.
+6. Choose an accessible color scheme.
+7. Configure Firestore security rules.